 Everyone has been in a meeting that just did not stay on topic.
 It wastes a lot of time, so tools that can help you avoid that?
 We love ‘em.A time tracker is a pretty under-utilized tool for managing time in meetings, but it might be just the tool you need to stay on track.
 We love Toggl and Team Meeting Timer for this.
 There is also Less Meeting, a tool that helps you organize meetings by setting time limits for each agenda item.
 It will send you alerts when it is time to move on so you don’t get stuck on any one task.

 One of the most important things you will need to accomplish during the meeting is documenting what takes place, and there are several tools that can make that easier and more efficient.
 To create clean, organized meeting minutes that can easily be shared with other members of your team, we love MindMeister and Minutes.io.

 For phone meetings that need to be recorded, TapeACall is our go-to because it allows you to dial into a meeting from your mobile phone and create a recording that can be accessed via the app as soon as you end the call.

-And for the ultimate accountability for staying productive and on-task during meetings, we love to use Meeting Ticker.
-It’s a very simple tool that allows you to plug in how many people are attending and their hourly rate, and then it’ll show you in real-time how much a meeting is costing your company.
-There’s nothing that will keep you from going over time like seeing exactly how many dollars are being wasted when you do.
+For the ultimate accountability for staying productive and on-task during meetings, we love to use Meeting Ticker.
+It is a very simple tool that allows you to plug in how many people are attending and their hourly rate, and then it will show you in real-time how much a meeting is costing your company.
+There is nothing that will keep you from going over time like seeing exactly how many dollars are being wasted when you do.